-Voices Morgan Hill has included a budgetary line item classified as "other outgoing" expenditure for a 2.5% contingency reserve.
+Voices Mt.
+Pleasant has included a budgetary line item classified as "other outgoing" expenditure.
+The contingency reserve doubles from year one to year two, from 1.25% to 2.5% and then remains at 2.5%.
 (Based on annual projected expenditures) The reserve account builds into the budget a safeguard for unanticipated expenditures based on unforeseen circumstances relating to student demographics, facilities, or other academic or operational needs.
-(Examples include additional SPED services, facility repair costs, additional academic staffing to meet student needs, or required student transportation) This contingency budgetary line item grows to over \$100,000 annually at full capacity.
+(Examples include additional SPED services, facility repair costs, additional academic staffing to meet student needs, required student transportation, or expenditures associated with closure procedures) This contingency budgetary line item grows to over \$100,000 annually at full capacity.